MinhdqVMO/onqlavetest1/README.md

 What expteced as the outcome of this challenge is:

 - Firstly explain what problem the design is trying to address
-- Branch out from main
+- Branch out from main - test*
 - Setup proper go module initialisation
 - Structure your code based on what you believe would be the best practice - please indicate the reason
 - Any improvement in design is appreciated - please indicate the reason